We Are the Owners/Beekeepers

 SUPPORTING BEES AND WILDLIFE

 We are stewards of the land, implementing practices to promote healthy and sustaining populations of bees and wildlife.
-From March to August, Shannon and Lydia census the birds and report the data to NestWatch, a citizen science project at Cornell University.
+From March to August, Shannon and Lydia census the Blue Bird nest boxes and report the data to NestWatch, a citizen science project at Cornell University.

 Bees are pollinators. "'Without pollinators, many of us would no longer be able to enjoy coffee, chocolate and apples, among many other foods that are part of our daily lives,'....
 More than three-quarters of the world's food crops rely at least in part on pollination by insects and other animals.